memotux/real-time-chat/README.md

 ## Features

 - Use Nitro/h3 WebSocket API in server
-- Browser WebSocket API
+- Browser WebSocket API with `@vueuse/useWebSocket`
+- Clean Architecture with Nuxt Layers:
+  - Storage:
     - Use Nuxt/Nitro Storage 'fs' to save rooms and messages.
-- Login, Create, Update, Save Chat Rooms.
+    - Create, Update, Save Chat Rooms.
+  - Auth:
     - Auth with `nuxt-auth-utils`.
-Use 'local' OAuth handler, just for development.
+    - Use `local` OAuth handler, just for development.
-- Clean Architecture with Nuxt Layers.

 ## Setup